hadronized/codingame-unleash-the-geek/README.md

 ## v0.2

-- Radars are now deployed in a pattern using even / odd sequences in order to tightly map the whole grid.
+- [x] Radars are now deployed in a pattern using even / odd sequences in order to tightly map the whole grid.
 That pattern is optimized and hard-coded for 30×15 grids so if we need to change later for other maps, we’ll have to come up with a formula.
-- The radar-miner can now be dismissed if we know “enough” ore veins.
+- [x] The radar-miner can now be dismissed if we know “enough” ore veins.
 I’m still playing with the value but started at 20 ore units.
 Also, I stop burrying radars if the number of radars goes up to ten.
 This is a potential flaw: if an ennemy destroys one of my radar, I’ll have to detect it and replace it if it’s needed, but currently, we don’t care (I think).
+- [ ] Detect when a player burry a trap.
+We need to think how we’re supposed to detect that.